oyanzhi/tp/docs/UserGuide.md

 ### Starring a person : `star`

-Stars the specified person from the address book.
+Stars the specified person in FinHub.

 Format: `star INDEX`

-* Stars the peron at the specified `INDEX`.
+* Stars the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The indices **must be positive integers** 1, 2, 3, …​
 * Only one person can be archived at a time.